 ICS's financial aid program has limited funds which we use to supplement a Junior Member's other financial resources.
-Our aim is to attempt to enable all academically qualified applicants to the full-time M.Phil.F. and Ph.D. programs to attend the Institute.
+Our aim is to attempt to enable all academically qualified applicants to full-time study in degree programs to attend the Institute.

 Aid usually comes as a direct grant coupled with other means of meeting a person's expenses - part-time employment, spouse's employment, loans, and other funds.
 Canadian and U.S. Junior Members in the M.Phil.F. programs qualify for government guaranteed student loans.
-Aid is not normally extended to persons in one-year programs or in Special Studies.
+Aid is not normally extended to persons in Special Studies.
 Advanced Junior Members (second year or later) may apply for participation in Hearing and Doing.
 This is an opportunity to teach Christian perspective courses to undergraduates at nearby university campuses.
-This is a form of teaching assistantship which brings a stipend to the student.
+This is a form of teaching assistant-ship which brings a stipend to the Junior Member.